junxit/us-congress-bills-109/metadata.md

 - 2006-11-15 — Introduced in Senate
 - 2006-11-15 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S10973)
+- 2006-11-16 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S11101)
+- 2006-11-16 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S11101)
+- 2006-11-16 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S11097-11102)
+- 2006-11-16 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S11097-11102)